Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

         hblock
 ```
 - - - -
-you can generate updated hblock file by run `hblock` again
+you can update hblock file by run `hblock` again
 - - - -
 - set hostname
 ```c